- 86g Mafura Butter

 This is due to primarily being made up of low-melting point butters, see my whipped shea butter recipe for a full explanation.

-Adding in fatty acids and alcohols can give them more stability, but you are still likely to notice subtle changes such as a firmer texture in colder environments or faster melting times in warm weather.
+Adding in fatty acids and alcohols, like cetyl alcohol can give them more stability, but you are still likely to notice subtle changes such as a firmer texture in colder environments or faster melting times in warm weather.

 This recipe uses ayurvedic hair oil as a base to create a unique and high performing hair butter.
 For a full breakdown on the benefits on ayurvedic herbs and how to incorporate them into your hair care regime, see my ayurvedic hair oil tutorial linked below.